Hirmuolio/EFT-ESI-importer/README.md

 The script will ask for your authentication code when you log in.
 When you log in you are redirected to an adress that contains the authentication code.
 `http://localhost/oauth-callback?code=[this is your authentication code]`

+When you import for the first time the script will fetch names of all your skills and implants from ESI API.
+This may take a while.
+The names are saved loaclly so this will happen only when a skill is encountered for the first time.

 The script will import your effective skill levels.
 So if you are alpha with omega skills the script will only import your alpha skills.

 Requirements: